roggc/dinou-app/README.md

 Run `npm run dev` to start the app in development mode.
 Wait for the logs of Webpack and `Listening on port <port>` to load the page on your browser.

 Run `npm run build` to build the app and `npm start` to run it.

+## Eject dinou

+- You can eject dinou with the command `npm run eject`.
+This will copy the files defining dinou in the root folder of the project (grouped in a `dinou` folder).
+You will have full control and customization capabilities.